nhatlee/nhatlee/README.md

 My name is Nhat and I am currently iOS developer at [VNG](https://www.vng.com.vn).
 I have passion for Swift.
-At the moment, I am living in Ho Chi Minh city, so if you ever happen to visit this beautiful city, feel free to approach me and we can have a chat over coffee.
+At the moment, I am living in Ho Chi Minh city.